 Yes.
 AACC and your assigned clinical site may have different rules.
 In order to participate in clinicals, externships or internships in a health care or clinic setting, an individual must comply with both AACC's COVID-19 Policy and Procedure and the site’s protocols.
 AACC cannot make decisions to grant an accommodation or exception to the clinical site’s rules, unless that authority is granted by the clinical site to the college in writing.
 The clinical site cannot make decisions to grant an accommodation or exception to AACC's protocols.
 Accordingly, individuals who are seeking an accommodation must make a request to both AACC and to the clinical site and must be granted an accommodation by both in order to participate.

-At this time, those individuals who are already fully vaccinated against COVID-19 do not need to be vaccinated with a booster or additional dose to comply with the college’s COVID-19 Policy and Procedure.
-The clinical site, however, may require a booster or additional dose, and if required, the student or employee will be required to comply in order to participate.
+The college encourages all individuals to stay up-to-date by getting boosters or additional doses of the COVID-19 vaccine.
+At this time, however, those who are already fully vaccinated against COVID-19 do not need to be vaccinated with a booster or additional dose to comply with the college’s COVID-19 Policy and Procedure.
+The clinical site, however, may require a booster or additional dose.
+If required, the student or employee must comply in order to participate.

 If you have questions or concerns, direct them to your assistant dean or director.